ekiriakos/pyparsecap/README.md

 # pyparsecap

-Parse Wireshark pcap files with the help of pyshark and import to PostgreSQL or MySQL DB.
+Parse Wireshark pcap files with the help of pyshark and import to SQLite or MySQL DB.